carlygoogel/LaughTracker/README.md

 By Carly Googel

 Ever remember hysterically laughing in a moment but can't remember what it was that made you laugh?
-LaughTracker is here
+LaughTracker is here.
-Record the moments that made you laugh and they save in a calendar so you can go back and remember
+Record the moments that made you laugh and they save in a calendar so you can go back and remember.

 Smile.
 Laugh.
 Remember.